Welcome to today's edition of the Rush 24-7 podcast.

 He's planning on being a figurehead.

-I thought yesterday he said that these are the people gonna come up with the all the uh the ideas, and he's gonna have competing ideas among these various groups of advisors, and then uh they're all gonna come together and make a decision on what ought to happen.
+I thought yesterday he said that these are the people going to come up with the ideas, and he's going to have competing ideas among these various groups of advisors.

-The way he answers this question.
+The way he answers this question, he doesn't need a team.

 He doesn't need competing ideas.

-Because he's going to be sitting there providing the vision, and he's going to tell them what he saw, and then they're supposed to go out and implement it.
+All he needs is a bunch of lackeys because he's going to be sitting there providing the vision and he's going to tell them what he saw and then they're supposed to go out and implement it.

-That's that's strangely like CEO talk.
+That's strangely like CEO talk.

-It is strangely like CEO talk, and uh, and of course, he wants all CEOs to forego their bonuses this year.
+And of course, he wants all CEOs to forego their bonuses this year.

-We have that uh coming up as well.
+We have that coming up as well.

 Amen, bro.